Dart-Code/Website/_docs/settings.md

 <br />
 **Default:** `"swift"`.
 <br />
-The programming language to use for IOS apps when creating new projects using the **Flutter: New Project** command.
+The programming language to use for iOS apps when creating new projects using the **Flutter: New Project** command.

 ## dart.flutterCreateOffline
 **Default:** `false`.